Volume VI - (2004-2005)

 It is interesting to note Bengel’s high regard for mathematics.
 Like William Miller, a self-educated Upstate New York farmer and Bible student who became the leader of one of “the most dramatic of the religious eruptions” of the nineteenth century when he calculated the Second Coming for October 23, 1843, then 1844; Edgar C. Whisenant, a former NASA engineer who predicted that the Rapture would occur on September 11, 12, or 13 of 1988; and Harold Camping, a former civil engineer and a radio evangelist who predicted the Second Coming “between September 15 and September 27, 1994;” Bengel approached the Bible with a mathematical frame of mind.

-It is also important to recall that during Bengel’s lifetime the Scientific Revolution was in full bloom in
+It is also important to recall that during Bengel’s lifetime the Scientific Revolution was in full bloom in Europe.
+Supported by the precision of the “new math,” Johannes Kepler (1571-1630), a German Lutheran mathematician, astrologer and astronomer, became a key figure in the Scientific Revolution.

 A high view of God, plus biblical literalism [a high view of Scripture], plus the rise of mathematical precision and the Scientific Revolution, became a formula for predictive apocalyptic disaster.
 The intellectual, scientific, and theological stars were aligned for Bengel’s 1836 date.